ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <p>Example Fields: Mathematics, natural sciences, engineering.</p>

-There are two fundamental things: <i>concepts (abstraction)</i> and <i>physical objects (physical variable)</i>.
+There are two fundamental things: <i>concepts (abstraction)</i> and <i>physical objects (physical variable/parameter)</i>.
 On the underlying side, they are just numbers, quantities that can vary, basically.
 But what they represent are two different things.
 Their textual representation is a `symbol` and innate representation is a `visual`.

+A concept (more towards the field of mathematics) and a variable/parameter (more towards the field of physics) are the two main players.
+The difference is in their treatment: both can be visualised, but the former exists in abstract space whereas the latter exists in physical space (e.g our physical reality).

+And so we can connect concepts together or variables together.
+But for the latter, we have to visualise them precisely or build a visual simulation.

 <p>They are linked via connections.
 These can be direct or latent.
 Direct connections are obvious.
 Latent ones are sudden inspirations between seemingly unrelated things.
 The idea is to build up a dense, well-connected network of things in your head.</p>